FreeLanguageTools/vocabsieve/README.md

 ## Installation
 ### Linux
-Install with pip: `pip install ssmtool`
+Install with pip: `pip3 install ssmtool`

 Packages on Gentoo GURU and Arch Linux AUR will be soon available.

 ### Windows, macOS
 Standalone version available in the [Releases](https://github.com/FreeLanguageTools/ssmtool/releases) tab.

-Alternatively, you can also install with pip: `pip install ssmtool`
+Alternatively, you can also install with pip: `pip333 install ssmtool`

 ([Instructions on setting up PIP on Windows](https://nitratine.net/blog/post/how-to-setup-pythons-pip/))